I tried to organize the local LLM situation in 2026

 | gpt-oss-20b | Reasoning | 21B (3.6B active) | Apache 2.0 | OpenAI's first open-weight model |

-| GLM-4.7-Flash | Reasoning / Fast generation | 30B (3B active) | MIT | 24GB recommended, stability challenges |
+| GLM-4.7-Flash | Reasoning/fast generation | 30B (3B active) | MIT | 24GB recommended, stability issues |

 | Gemma 3-27B | Multimodal | 27B | Gemma proprietary | 140 languages, 128K context |

-| Nemotron 3 Nano | Math / Reasoning | 31.6B (3.6B active) | NVIDIA proprietary | Hybrid Mamba-Transformer MoE, supports 20 languages |
+| Nemotron 3 Nano | Math/reasoning | 31.6B (3.6B active) | NVIDIA proprietary | Hybrid Mamba-Transformer MoE, 20 languages |

-| DeepSeek-V3.2 | Reasoning / Agent integration | 671B (37B active) | MIT | Integrated reasoning and agent, R1 successor |
+| DeepSeek-V3.2 | Reasoning/Agent integration | 671B (37B active) | MIT | Integrated reasoning and Agent, R1 successor |

-| Kimi K2.5 | Agent / Multimodal | 1T (32B active) | Modified MIT | Agent Swarm, 256K context |
+| Kimi K2.5 | Agent/multimodal | 1T (32B active) | Modified MIT | Agent Swarm, 256K context |

 | Llama 3.3 | General chat | 1B–405B | Meta proprietary | 128k context |

-Why GLM-4.7-Flash Is Getting Buzz Overseas
+GLM-4.7-Flash Is Getting Attention Overseas

-- Fully open source (MIT license)
+- Fully open-source (MIT license)

-- Runs on 24GB+ VRAM (practical on an RTX 4090 or M3 Max)
+- Operates on 24GB+ VRAM (realistic on RTX 4090 or M3 Max)

 - Extremely low API pricing (input $0.07/1M, output $0.40/1M)